-As you may have seen from yesterday’s post, there have been some recent updates to Bowie’s room.
+As you may have seen from yesterday’s post, there have been some recent updates to B’s room.
 I have always wanted to make a headboard and I have had the itch to make a pink buffalo check ever seeing Nick Olsen’s pink buffalo check room in Domino back in the day?
 Remember it?
 I covered it in a post about a year ago here, Get the Look: Nick Olsen’s Domino Bedroom.

 Image Nick Olsen for Domino Magazine

 I have to say, I am really happy with how it turned out.
 It really pulls the room together while giving the bed much more presence and height.
 All told it came in at about $150 which was more than I had initially thought it would be, but WAY less than a custom headboard would be if I had purchased it.

 Related: See 24 affordable headboards here if you want to spend under $200.

 floral pillowcases from Waiting on Martha (no longer available)/ pink sail pillowcases Serena and Lily (no longer available)